milojfiller/Verkada-Org-Migration-Utility/README.md

 The Verkada Org Migration Utility was developed to streamline this workflow by automating every step that the Verkada Public API supports, while generating structured reports and CSVs for everything that must be rebuilt manually.

-The core objective is to provide SEs, partners, and developers with a repeatable, safe, and auditable migration process.
+The core objective is to provide individuals with a repeatable, safe, and auditable migration process.

 ---